Beginning Improv Drop-in Tuesday

 As you may have guessed, this class is limited to 3 students.
 Reserve your spot NOW.

-Drew Merit is a performer, illustrator, facilitator, and teaching artist.
+Drew Merit is an improvisational artist, facilitator, and coach.
 He's the co-founder and an original cast-member of Secret Improv Society, now in it's 9th year (winner of SF Magazine's Best Comedy in 2016).
 Drew's performance credits also include BATS Improv, Big City Improv, The Reactors, and 5-speed Overdrive.
-Drew developed an improvised murder mystery format that has become a consistently sold-out show at BATS Improv.
-He's currently developing a competitive improv format at Improv Marin.

 Drew loves theatrical improvisation--improvisation that is free to go deeper than jokes and explore emotions and themes that are grounded in human truth, of course, raw hilarity is great too!